A Tree Grows in Guadalajara: Production

 The 43-minute episode was written by Tracy Poust and Jon Kinnally and directed by Lev L. Spiro.
 The episode was filmed in Los Angeles in April 2007.
 In the same month, the American Broadcasting Company (ABC) announced that Rita Moreno and Justina Machado would guest-star as members of Betty's family, and Rebecca Gayheart would play Alexis' ex-girlfriend.
 An Ottawa Sun writer considered the casting to be part of Ugly Betty's promotion for the May sweeps.
 Prior to the episode airing, Entertainment Weekly's Michael Slezak speculated that Gayheart could play Amanda Tanen's older sister since he believe she resembled Becki Newton.

 People en Español erroneously reported that Angélica Vale would reprise her role as Letticia "Lety" Padilla Solis from the Mexican telenovela La fea más bella for the episode.
-ABC contacted Vale's manager to arrange the guest appearance; Vale described the network's directness as odd, saying that Mexican actors were not often the ones reaching out to Hollywood programs.
+ABC contacted Vale's manager to arrange the guest appearance; Vale described the network's directness as odd, saying that Mexican actors were not often reached out to by Hollywood programs.
 It would have been the first crossover between two Yo soy Betty, la fea adaptations, in which Betty Suarez meets Lety while visiting Mexico.
 However, Vale portrayed an orthodontist's receptionist in the following episode, "East Side Story", instead.